 - an Analyst clearing intrusion incident/alert queues

 - an Architect designing Information Security systems and processes

 - an Internal Auditor insuring compliance with government and private standards

 - an Investigator performing Computer Forensics

 I worked to position myself as someone who can discuss Risk and Cost Justifications with upper management and also talk very technical details with Engineers and Architects.
-Throughout my career I’ve enjoyed the day-today development and process of my field but what I’ve most enjoyed is taking the time to train and mentor other people in my field.
-I’ve delivered Information Security presentations at several local, regional and national conferences.
-And this brings us to the purpose of this website: I hope to be able to provide information and training through this website about the Information Security field and it’s various disciplines.
-My goal is to be able to have something for everyone here: from the parent who is wondering how to secure their home network for their kids to the highly trained network penetration specialist.
+Throughout my career, I’ve enjoyed the day-to-day development and process of my field but what I’ve most enjoyed is taking the time to train and mentor other people in my field.
+I’ve delivered Information Security presentations at several local, regional, and national conferences.
+And this brings us to the purpose of this website: I hope to be able to provide information and training through this website about the Information Security field and its various disciplines.

 I’m sure I’ll enjoy this extension of my career as much as I have the last 30 years of my day job.